What is multicloud?

 - Following region-specific compliance rules

-Multicloud allows you to backup critical applications.
-In the event of a disaster or single vendor outage you can rely on your other provider.
+Multicloud allows you to back up critical applications.
+In the event of a disaster or single vendor outage, you can rely on your other providers.

 Better latency globally

-For a global organization, multicloud can help you better serve customers in diverse locations with low latency.
+For a global organization, multicloud can help you better serve customers by giving you access to servers in diverse locations, providing better connections with low latency.

 Multicloud allows you to abide by both region-specific compliance rules, with the ability to switch between on-premises, private, and public landscapes from different vendors.

 Multicloud deployments can help combat employees using unsanctioned apps or services by providing them with the approved cloud technologies that comply with security standards and policies.